-- 4.1 The Local Government Act 2003 does not prescribe approved sources of finance, only that borrowing may not, without the consent of HM Treasury, be in other than Sterling. - 4.2 The main options available for the borrowing strategy for 2018/19 are PWLB loans, market loans and a potential option to use the Municipal Bond Agency.
+- 4.1 The Local Government Act 2003 does not prescribe approved sources of finance, only that borrowing may not, without the consent of HM Treasury, be in other than Sterling. - 4.2 The main options available for the borrowing strategy for 2017/18 are PWLB loans, market loans and a potential option to use the Municipal Bond Agency.
 The interest rate applicable to either PWLB or markets loans can be fixed or variable. - 4.3 Variable rate short term borrowing is expected to be cheaper than long term fixed borrowing and therefore may be considered throughout the financial year.
-Due to the expectation that interest rates will rise, the risk of the potential increase in interest rates will be balanced against any potential short term savings. - 4.4 There are different types of market loans available, including variable and fixed interest rate loans.
-These loans are usually offered at an interest rate lower than the corresponding PWLB loan rate to try to encourage local authorities and other public sector bodies to use as an alternative to PWLB.
-They may only be attractive if they are forward starting i.e. to secure the rate at an earlier point than actually drawing down the funds to mitigate interest rate risk and avoid the cost of carry. - 4.5 To mitigate variable interest rate risk a limit is placed on the total level of borrowing that can be taken as variable interest rate loans.
-To provide scope to utilise new market products should they become available as well as minimise the cost of borrowing and increase the diversification of the debt portfolio it is proposed that the limit on variable rate loans should be 40% of total borrowing 2018/19.
+Due to the expectation that interest rates will rise, the risk of the potential increase in interest rates will be balanced against any potential short term savings. - 4.4 There are different types of market loans available, including variable and fixed interest rate loans and Lender Option/Borrower Option (LOBO) loans.
+A LOBO is a loan where the lender can exercise their right to increase the interest rate of the loan at each call date.
+The borrower can then choose to either accept the higher interest rate or repay the loan.
+These loans are usually offered at an interest rate lower than the corresponding PWLB loan rate but this option increases the risk that it may be necessary to replace a loan at a time when the interest rates are high. - 4.5 To mitigate this risk a limit is placed on the total level of borrowing that can be taken as variable interest rate loans.
+To provide scope to utilise new market products should they become available as well as minimise the cost of borrowing and increase the diversification of the debt portfolio it is proposed that the limit on variable rate loans should be 40% of total borrowing 2017/18.

-- 4.6 The Commissioner is in the process of rationalising the estate and is expecting around £20m from the sale of assets over the term of this strategy.
-In light of this any borrowing decisions will need to take this into account. - 4.7 The main strategy is therefore: - Consider the use of short term borrowing as a bridge until receipts are received. - Consideration will be given to borrowing market loans which are at least 20 basis points below the PWLB target rate, where they become available. - When PWLB rates fall back to or below Link Asset Services trigger rates borrowing should be considered, with preference given to terms which ensure a balanced profile of debt maturity. - 4.8 In addition, reserve and fund balances may be utilised to limit the new external borrowing requirement, or to make early debt repayments, as an alternative to investing these resources.
+The Commissioner is in the process of rationalising the estate and is expecting around £30m from the sale of assets over the term of this strategy.
+In light of this any borrowing decisions will need to take this into account.

+- 4.6 The main strategy is therefore: - Consider the use of short term borrowing as a bridge until receipts are received. - Consideration will be given to borrowing market loans which are at least 20 basis points below the PWLB target rate, where they become available. - When PWLB rates fall back to or below Capita Asset Services trigger rates borrowing should be considered, with preference given to terms which ensure a balanced profile of debt maturity. - 4.7 In addition, reserve and fund balances may be utilised to limit the new external borrowing requirement, or to make early debt repayments, as an alternative to investing these resources.
 Reducing investment balances rather than increasing external borrowing could reduce interest payable, as short term rates on investments are likely to be lower than rates paid on external borrowing, and limit exposure to investment risk.